 Etsy has over other selling sites like eBay or Gumtree is that buyers are much more focused on the quality and uniqueness of each individual listing, rather than price or location.

-Whereas eBay or Amazon customers might type in a search term and list everything from lowest to the highest price, an Etsy buyer would not expect their search to result in a page full of identical products.
+Whereas eBay or Amazon customers might type in a search term and list everything from the lowest to the highest price, an Etsy buyer would not expect their search to result in a page full of identical products.

 This makes it a lot easier to be noticed if you have created something one of a kind, regardless of the cost.